-Student Publications Students are entitled to express in writing their personal opinions.
+- 1. Students are entitled to express in writing their personal opinions.
 The distribution of such material may not interfere with or disrupt the educational process.
-Such written expressions must be signed by the authors.
-Students who edit, publish, or distribute handwritten, printed, or duplicated matter among their fellow students within the schools must assume responsibility for the content of such publications.
-Libel, obscenity, and personal attacks are prohibited in all publications.
+Such written expressions must be signed by the authors. - 2.
+Students who edit, publish, or distribute handwritten, printed, or duplicated matter among their fellow students within the schools must assume responsibility for the content of such publications. - 3.
+Libel, obscenity, and personal attacks are prohibited in all publications. - 4.
 Unauthorized commercial solicitation will not be allowed on school property at any time.
-An exception to this rule will be the sale of non-school-sponsored student newspapers published by District students at times and places as designated by the school authorities.
+An exception to this rule will be the sale of non-school-sponsored student newspapers published by students of the school district at times and places as designated by the school authorities.